vzhou842/victorzhou.com/content/posts/2019-03-03-intro-to-neural-networks.md

 ---
-title: "Machine Learning for Beginners: Building a Neural Network from Scratch in Python"
+title: "Machine Learning for Beginners: An Introduction to Neural Networks"
-date: "2019-03-01T12:00:00.000Z"
+date: "2019-03-03T12:00:00.000Z"
 template: "post"
 usesKatex: true
 draft: false
-slug: "/blog/neural-network-from-scratch/"
+slug: "/blog/intro-to-neural-networks/"
 img: ""
 category: "Machine Learning"
 tags:
   - "Machine Learning"
   - "Python"
-description: An introduction to what neural networks are and how they work.
+description: "A simple explanation of what they are, how they work, and how to implement one from scratch in Python."
 prev: "/blog/better-profanity-detection-with-scikit-learn/"
 next: "/blog/better-profanity-detection-with-scikit-learn/"
 ---

 Here's something that might surprise you: **neural networks aren't that complicated!** The term "neural network" gets used as a buzzword a lot, but in reality they're often much simpler than people imagine.

 **This post is intended for complete beginners and assumes ZERO prior knowledge of machine learning**.
-We'll walk through what a neural network is, understand how they work, and then implement one from scratch.
+We'll walk through what a neural network is, understand how they work, and then implement one from scratch in Python.

 Let's get started!